-At March 31, 2007, Kohlberg Capital's investment in its wholly owned portfolio company, Katonah Debt Advisors, was approximately \$46.7 million.
-For the three months ended March 31, 2007, Katonah Debt Advisors had GAAP net income of approximately \$488,000.
+At June 30, 2007, Kohlberg Capital's investment in its wholly-owned portfolio company, Katonah Debt Advisors, was approximately \$59.0 million.
+For the three and six months ended June 30, 2007, Katonah Debt Advisors had GAAP net income of approximately \$651,000 and \$1.1 million, respectively.
 The net income of Katonah Debt Advisors is included in the GAAP income of Kohlberg Capital Corporation.
 For purposes of calculating quarterly dividends, only cash distributions of Katonah Debt Advisors' current or accumulated undistributed net income to Kohlberg Capital are included.
 Katonah Debt Advisors made no cash distributions of its income in the first quarter of 2007.
 For purposes of calculating distributable income for required quarterly dividends as a regulated investment company, Katonah Debt Advisors' net income is further reduced by approximately \$2 million per annum for tax goodwill amortization resulting from its acquisition by Kohlberg Capital prior to the IPO.
 As a result, the amount of our declared dividends, as evaluated by management and approved by our board of directors, is based on our evaluation of both distributable income for tax purposes and GAAP net investment income (which excludes unrealized gains and losses) and may result in a dividend amount that exceeds our distributable tax income but not our GAAP net investment income.

-Net Change in Unrealized Appreciation on Investments
+Net Unrealized Appreciation on Investments

-During the three months ended March 31, 2007, the Company's investments had an increase in net unrealized appreciation of \$8.6 million.
+During the three and six months ended June 30, 2007, the Company's investments had an increase in net unrealized appreciation of \$11.7 million and \$20.3 million, respectively.
 The increase in net unrealized appreciation was primarily a result of the appreciation of our wholly-owned portfolio company, Katonah Debt Advisors.
 Katonah Debt Advisors, as a portfolio manager, receives fee income from managing CDO Funds which invest in broadly syndicated loans, high-yield bonds and other credit instruments.

-The increase in value is primarily as a result of an increase in Katonah Debt Advisors' assets under management from \$1.2 billion prior to our IPO to \$1.7 billion as of March 31, 2007.
-During the three months ended March 31, 2007, Katonah Debt Advisors increased its assets under management for Katonah X CLO Ltd. from approximately \$189 million to approximately \$376 million and for Briarcliff I CDO Ltd. from approximately \$18 million to approximately \$123 million.
-In addition, Katonah Debt Advisors began to warehouse assets of approximately \$36 million for two new CDO funds during the three months ended March 31, 2007.
-Katonah Debt Advisors expects to complete these funds by year-end 2007.
+The increase in value is primarily as a result of an increase in Katonah Debt Advisors' assets under management from \$1.2 billion prior to our IPO to \$2.1 billion as of June 30, 2007.
+During the six months ended June 30, 2007, Katonah Debt Advisors increased its assets under management through the completion of Katonah X CLO Ltd. with approximately \$486.0 million in assets at June 30, 2007.
+In addition, during the six months ended June 30, 2007, Katonah Debt Advisors began to aggregate assets of approximately \$498.0 million for new funds it expects to complete by year-end 2007 or early 2008.